For more performances, further images and information, please scroll down.

 I especially enjoyed the unexpected ways that the string behaved.
 At times it looked as if the string were creating spontaneous drawings alongside my considered ones.
 The ends of string where I knotted the vertical strands created distinctive, self-supporting marks in space.
 I found it mesmerising.
 Next time I want to stitch a whole room!

 Click on the image below to see my full documentation of Tethering our thoughts including the ideas behind the piece, set up, responses, my reflections and lots more images.
 This installation is also participatory, so there are more details on my Participatory art and social engagement page.

-2018 Drawing in space with red monofilament at disquiet exhibition, Walcot Chapel, Bath, Sept 21st -23rd
+2018 Unseen, drawing in space with red monofilament at disquiet exhibition, Walcot Chapel, Bath, Sept 21st -23rd

 Over 3 days during the disquiet exhibition at Walcot Chapel in Bath I made a site responsive installation outside the chapel in the porch using red monofilament.
 I loved making it.
 It was like drawing in space.

 Have a look at a slideshow of images by clicking the image below:

 Also, here's a video of my drawing in space at Walcot Chapel.

 The chapel is a listed building so I couldn't make new holes which meant that I had to use the holes that were there, so there were limits to what I could do.
 I really enjoyed seeing what was possible within these parameters.
 I started by using any screws or nails that were already there, but I noticed that there were lots of holes with rawl plugs in them so on the second day I added some screw hooks.
 That gave me plenty more fixings and much more freedom!

 I really enjoyed the way that the monofilament changed with the light, and as it was installed.
 It’s obviously plastic, strong and weather resistant.
 Its normal function is fishing line.
 I like the idea of using something prosaic and manipulating it so that it becomes something unexpected.
 The installation was a transformation.